gonzaloamadio/react-http-example/README.md

+# Concepts of React in this project

+Main concepts learned with this project.

+- Axios
+- Firebase connection
+- Routing (react-router)

+# REACT README DOC

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>